suchcodewow/suchcodewow.github.io/kworkshop/index.md

 ![bowl overview](../assets/images/bowl.png)

+### What's the big deal with kubernetes?

+Kubernetes is an open-source platform for deploying containerized workloads and services.
+If you're familiar with VMware it's a similar concept.
+But instead of one host running many servers, Kubernetes runs many applications in small containers isolated from each other on one server.
+While containers themselves aren't new (Docker is a common example) Kubernetes can manage large quanitites of containers easily.
+Automation lives at the heart of Kubernetes and makes it incredibly easy for developers to get applications up and running.
+Kubernetes environments expand very quickly though because of the ease of use and quick delivery.
+You'll see how Dynatrace is the only solution that makes the automation in Kubernetes to instantly establish intelligent observability and A.I. assisted monitoring.

 ### What's the target audience?

 Anyone can use the end product to launch and use kubernetes.
-But if you haven't used linux much or installed kubernetes before and are curious what's going on- this workshop is PERFECT for you!
+If you haven't used linux or kubernetes before and are curious what's going on- this workshop is PERFECT for you!
 Every command has notes about what is happening- even for linux in case you haven't used it very much before.

 ### Using this workshop